 - Deciding whether to form a corporation or limited liability company

 - Developing a realistic budget or a full-blown business plan

-- Choosing an imprint name, including where to search for possible conflicts
+- Choosing a publishing imprint name, including where to search for possible conflicts

 - Obtaining business identification numbers, permits and licenses

 - Purchasing ISBNs

 - Setting up bank, PayPal and other business accounts